praghus/tmx-map-parser/README.md

 }
 ```
 ### Important
-Parser only supports tilesets embed in the main map file.
+Parser only supports embedded tilesets.
 At the moment, external tilesets are not supported!

 ## Documentation